Biol551-CSUN/Ayala/README.md

 # Nicole Anahi Ayala
 ## _WHAT YOU NEED TO KNOW_

-![First of all, please look at this cat!!] (https://wholesomecatsgame.fandom.com/wiki/Lil_Sprout?file=Lil_Sprout.jpeg)
+[First of all, please look at this cat!!] (https://wholesomecatsgame.fandom.com/wiki/Lil_Sprout?file=Lil_Sprout.jpeg)

 ### Purpose of this Repo
 * Displays my first script and data assignments shown in files "Scripts" and "Data" within Week_02 folder